Generic Name: Paroxetine Tablets (pa ROKS e teen)

 - Tell all of your health care providers that you take Paxil (paroxetine tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Paxil (paroxetine tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Paxil (paroxetine tablets) affects you.

 - Do not stop taking Paxil (paroxetine tablets) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop Paxil (paroxetine tablets), you will want to slowly stop it as ordered by your doctor.